usnistgov/MUD-PD/README.md

 A tool for Profiling IoT devices particularly for use with MUD

 *N.B.
-This tool is still in the development phase*
+This tool is still in the development phase, and has only been tested on Linux and macOS.*

 ## Prerequisite
 1. Python 3.7.2+